Hardekerlis/frictionless-logger/README.md

 Frictionless logger is a highly customizable logger with support for both production and development environments

-#### How it works

-The logger has different attributes to help you know where the log is comming from.
-When configuring the logger you have the option to show which file it is coming from.

 #### Setting up the logger

 ```typescript